luismiguelcasadodiaz/inception/README.md

 A Dockerfile must be written for each extra service.
 Thus, each service will run inside its container and will have, if necessary, its dedicated volume.

+### Virtual Machine
+I use Virtual box.

+VirtualBox from Oracle is a free and open-source virtualization software package that allows me to run multiple Alpine Linux, as guest operating systems, on my linux Ubuntu host operating system.

+Two considerations:
++ Network configuration:Bridge.
+I want the virtual machine gets a IP in the same net that my host Machine
++ Shared folder: I prefer edit all configuration files outside the virtual machine.
+I work on a folder in the host machine that it is automatically mounted in the virtual machine at boot time (edited /etc/fstab)

 ### Alpine config
 I have chosen Alpine Linux due to its small size.
 There is a version optimized for virtual systems.
 Alpine virtual with 66 MB. [alpine-virt-3.21.3-x86_64.iso](https://dl-cdn.alpinelinux.org/alpine/v3.21/releases/x86_64/alpine-virt-3.21.3-x86_64.iso)